mohosyny/simpleMVP/README.md

 # simpleMVP
-a simple project with MVP , RxJava2, Room and Nvigation Component :)
+a simple project with MVP , RxJava2, Room and Navigation Component :)

 <table>